-The LEDs, when turned ON, sometimes highlight undesirable features or create reflections that distort the teaching process.
-It is recommended to try both settings when teaching the object in order to select the most conclusive result.
+When turned ON, the LEDs sometimes highlight undesirable features or create reflections that can mask desired features of the image.
+It is recommended to try multiple settings, including the ON/OFF mode, when teaching the object in order to select the most conclusive result.